MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

    Requests are encapsulated within the object `Event.Data` property, which is opaque to the Event Grid broker and transport layer.
 Gridwich also uses the `Event.EventType` and `Event.DataVersion` object fields to route events.
 So the Event Grid request broker can be substituted with other publication-subscription event brokers, Gridwich depends on the fewest event fields possible, and doesn't use the `Event.Topic` nor `Event.Subject` fields.

-1. [Azure Functions](/azure/azure-functions/) consumes events from Event Grid.
+1. The Gridwich [Azure Functions](/azure/azure-functions/) app consumes events from Event Grid.
 For better throughput, Gridwich defines an [HTTP endpoint](/azure/azure-functions/functions-bindings-http-webhook) as a push model that Event Grid initiates, rather than the [Event Grid binding](/azure/azure-functions/functions-bindings-event-grid) polling model that Azure Functions provides.

 1. The Azure Functions App reads the event properties and dispatches events to parts of the Gridwich code that handle that event type and version.